PREPARING AND RECOVERING FROM COSMETIC SURGERY

 Infection Prevention: Removing stagnating fluid after surgery can eliminate the environment by which bacteria thrive.
 MLD removes toxins and macro-molecules while stimulating local immunity and healing agents.

 Scar Tissue Prevention: Lymph fluid left to build up under an incision can result in advanced scar tissue and fibrotic tissue formation.
 Removing this fluid can lead to an improved scar appearance.
 Manual techniques can be utilized to prevent and treat fibrosis and reduce adhesions.

 Bruising Reduction: Bruising is an accumulation of cellular debris under the skin.
-Cells are transported and eliminated 10 times faster with MLD, therefore speeding up the healing process as well as the cosemtic result.
+Cells are transported and eliminated 10 times faster with MLD, therefore speeding up the healing process as well as the cosmetic result.